 Michelangelo also designed the square between the two wings of the museum, and here we’ll spot the beautiful star design that marks the very centre of Rome (and which you see on RomArt’s logo!).

-Michelangelo decided to place the statue of emperor Marcus Aurelius in the centre of the square; but the one you see outdoors is now a copy, while the original is displayed in a striking glass hall inside the museum.
+Michelangelo decided to place the statue of emperor Marcus Aurelius in the centre of the square; however, it was replaced by a copy in 1997, and since then the original is displayed in a striking glass hall inside the museum.

 The museum hides another secret: it gives you access to the underground gallery known as the Tabularium, the ancient Roman archive located underneath the present day Town Hall.
 From this gallery, we’ll enjoy a unique view over the Roman Forum, Palatine Hill and Colosseum.